A reflection and a vision

 I have gone to write this blog so many times over the last year.
 Now, on the 9th / 10th of January 2026, it finally feels both timely and right on time to share it with you.

-Those close to me know that 2025 was a year where many of my anchors crumbled, all except Oli, my inner state, my community and my deep connection to Mother Earth.
-Even within those, there were moments of unraveling.
+Those close to me know that 2025 was a year when many of my anchors crumbled, revealing what truly endured: Oli Wellbeing, my inner strength, my community, and my deep connection to Mother Earth.
+Even within those though there were moments of unraveling too.
 There was pruning, there were endings, and there were also births and new beginnings.
 All of it woven together across the year.

 In March 2025, I began my second Master’s degree.
 Yes, perhaps a little mad, but spirit guided me there, and I’m deeply grateful I listened.
 I studied Public Health with a major in Indigenous Health, which became a natural extension of my first Master’s in systems change, strategic leadership, and sustainable development, where my focus was working alongside Indigenous communities.
 It also beautifully complemented my recent work and learning in counselling, traditional herbalism, Indigenous relations and psychedelic-assisted therapy.